nachummarkov17/Database-Mini-Project/README.md

 To generate the data for the database, navigate to the data generator files, and run data_generator.py, and then run data_generator_manages.py

-To insert all of the data into the tables, make sure to set the csv file folder to read for EVEREYONE, then run the following command from batch files:
+To insert all of the data into the tables, make sure to set the csv file folder to read for EVERYONE, then run the following command from batch files:
 `.\run_load_data.bat`

 To delete all of the from the table, run the following command from the root: